mjkoster/interfaces/draft-ietf-core-interfaces.md

 : core.a

 Description:
 : The Actuator interface is used by resources that model different kinds of actuators (changing its value has an effect on its environment).
-Examples of actuators include for example LEDs, relays, motor controllers and light dimmers.
+Examples of actuators include LEDs, relays, motor controllers and light dimmers.
 The current value of the actuator can be read or the actuator value can be updated.
 In addition, this interface allows the use of POST to change the state of an actuator, for example to toggle between its possible values.

 Reference:
 : This document.
 Note to RFC Editor - please insert the appropriate RFC reference.